vvo/tzdb/README.md

 - Grouping: when two different time zones names are in the same country, same offset and dst rules then we merge them and select the time zone name from the biggest city
 - We provide two cities when grouping happens, ranked by population
 - We provide offset names ("Pacific Time") without dst and remove "Standard" and "Daylight"
+- The offsets (-08:00) are always the "raw offsets", the ones when there's no summer time or daylight saving time in place for the time zone.
+We decided not to include the current date offset.
+Because then you would have to upgrade this library in your application as soon as it would be updated with the new "current offset".
+But we provide a function, `formatTimeZone` to compute the same formatted structure, with the current date offset, at runtime instead of buildtime
-- This can be used to build a good enough (Google calendar like) select box of time zones, but it's your responsibility to handle dst and real offsets
+- This can be used to build a good enough (Google calendar like) select box of time zones, but it's your responsibility to handle dst and real offsets using [luxon](https://moment.github.io/luxon/) for example

 ### [time-zones-names.json](./time-zones-names.json)